 "The key to resolving this crisis is a national strategy and provincial strategy, and we need to address this as a crisis, because that's exactly what it is."

 Parkinson draws a comparison, one that's cited in the report, between how anaphylactic shock is treated compared to opioid overdose.
-Unlike EpiPens that have been long used to reverse anaphylaxis, naloxone—the opioid-antagonist drug that reverses opiate overdose—is not covered under government drug plans.
+Unlike EpiPens that have been long used to reverse anaphylaxis, naloxone—the opioid-antagonist drug that reverses opiate overdose—is not covered under most government drug plans.

 The MSDCNO's report proposes a number of initiatives to increasing naloxone access, such as funding naloxone access under veteran drug plans and providing hospitals the ability to easily prescribe patients naloxone when necessary.
 The report also notes that current laws surrounding how overdose emergency calls are responded to should be converted to "Good Samaritan Laws," which allow both witnesses and survivors of an overdose to contact emergency services without fear of prosecution for administering or being in possession of illicit substances.